cabforum/code-signing/docs/CSBR.md

    __Required/Optional:__ Required
    __Contents:__ As specified in Section 9.2.3 of the EV Guidelines.

-c. __Certificate Field:__ sSubject Jurisdiction of Incorporation or Registration Fields
+c. __Certificate Field:__ Subject Jurisdiction of Incorporation or Registration Fields
    __Required/Optional:__ Required
    __Contents:__ As specified in Section 9.2.4 of the EV Guidelines.